cobwebos/docs/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

                                 be specified with additional -d arguments.
     --model-file -m           : [Required] Model file to register.
     --schema-file -s          : Schema file to add to the manifest.
-    -f                        : [Required] The code file to be deployed.
+    -f                        : [Required] The score file to be deployed.
-    -p                        : A pip requirements.txt file needed by the code file.
+    -p                        : A pip requirements.txt file needed by the score file.
     -r                        : [Required] Runtime of the web service.
 Valid runtimes are python|spark-py.